Woking: Early history

-The earliest evidence of human activity in the Woking area is from the Paleolithic.
+The earliest evidence of human activity in the Woking area is from the Palaeolithic.
 Flints dated to c.
-13000 years before present (BP) have been found at Horsell and knife blades from c.
+13000 years before present (BP) have been found at Horsell, and knife blades from c.
 12000 BP have been discovered at Pyrford.
 Two bell barrows and a disc barrow at Horsell are thought to date from the early Bronze Age.
 Pollen samples taken from the westernmost barrow suggest that the local environment at the time of construction was predominantly open heathland with some areas of deciduous woodland.
 Aerial photographs suggest that there may have been field systems on Horsell Common, Smarts Heath and Whitmoor Common in the same period, although the local soils are relatively infertile and could not have sustained the farming practices of the time for very long.

 Roman occupation in the borough appears to have been concentrated in the Old Woking and Mayford areas.
 The sites excavated to date show evidence of low-status dwellings, possibly connected to iron working and pottery making.
 Roman tiles can be found in the lower part of the tower of St Peter's Church.

-The earliest documented reference to Woking suggests that there was a religious foundation in the area in the early-8th century.
-Around this time, the settlement was the administrative centre for northwest Surrey, with its western border as the watershed between the Rivers Mole and Wey and its southern border as the North Downs.
+The earliest documented reference to Woking suggests that there was a religious foundation in the area in the early 8th century.
+Around this time, the settlement was the administrative centre for north-west Surrey, with its western border as the watershed between the Rivers Mole and Wey and its southern border as the North Downs.
 By 775, there was a minster in Woking, which may be the forerunner of St Peter's Church and by the mid-late 9th century, the settlement was the centre of a royal vill.
 Towards the end of the Saxon period, Surrey was divided into hundreds, of which Woking Hundred was one.